Gonhar/ESO-Assistant/README.md

 * !Golden - Tells you what Golden is Selling this week
 * !luxury - Tells you what the Luxury Vender is Selling this week
 * !weekly - Tells you the Trial of the week
-* !score - !score pluse your @ingamename without the @
+* !lb Name - will show your scores for your whole account
+* !lbc character name - will show your scores for your character
 * (Shows you all of your leaderboard scores)!Pledges - Tells you the Pledges of the day